 Opened in August 2014, Moore College provides state-of-the art living accommodations inside gothic-style architecture.

-It is home to 341 upperclass students in four, five, and six-person suites along with more traditional double and single rooms.
+It is home to 341 upper-division students in four, five, and six-person suites along with more traditional double and single rooms.
 Students live on all floors of this six story building.
 Building residents are encouraged to take advantage of the lounges, study areas, music rooms, conference rooms, common kitchen and laundry facilities.
-The faculty head of college lives on the fifth floor in an apartment with her family.
+The faculty head of college lives on the fifth floor in an apartment with his family.

 Moore College is named in honor of Stanford Moore, a 1935 Vanderbilt graduate who received the Nobel Prize in chemistry in 1972.